RarelyCharlie/rarelycharlie.github.io/_howto/leave.md

 ### Permanently deactivating your account
 To deactivate your account more permanently, so that you cannot ever reactivate it, first change your e-mail address and password to random strings that you will not be able to remember.

-Here's a random e-mail address that you can copy and paste:
+Here are a random e-mail address and password that you can copy and paste:

-Here's a random password that you can copy and paste:
+{% include rand-cred.html %}

 After randomizing your e-mail address and password, save the changes.
 Then deactivate your account as described above.